Gustavodacrvi/vue2-custom-pagination/README.md

 To use this component, you must provide a _template_ for the pagination elements and a _v-model_ for controlling the active page.
 You must provide both
 *listLength* and *pageSize* or *only* *numberOfTabs* props.

-In this example, we're using a *scope* of 5, which means the distance between the center *active* element and the corners of the container will be inclusively 5 elements.<br>
+In this example, we're using a *scope* of 5, which means the distance between the center *active* element and the corners of the container will be inclusively 5 elements.
-We're also using the *isActive* to show the active blue element, the *isMin* and *isMax* to add a border-radius to all sides on the element "1" and the element "970", and *isFirst* and *isLast*<br>
-for adding a curved border only on the "30"/"38" corners.
+We're also using the *isActive* to show the active blue element, the *isMin* and *isMax* to add a border-radius to all sides on the element "1" and the element "970", and *isFirst* and *isLast* for adding a curved border only on the "30"/"38" corners.

 ![Pagination Example](/screenshots/example.png)